una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 ## CSS

-We looked at the HTML Tags spec, so naturally, its time to take a step [back](http://www.w3.org/TR/REC-CSS1-961217) in time again and see what happened to the way we visually represent content when webpages transcended being pure content and became hubs of information.
-They needed what is now the bane of many developers' existance (and our next hack): **layout.**
+We looked at the HTML Tags spec, so naturally, its time to take a step [back](http://www.w3.org/TR/REC-CSS1-961217) in time again and see what happened to the way we visually represent content when web pages transcended being pure content and became hubs of information.
+They needed what is now the bane of many developers' existence (and our next hack): **layout.**

 <figure class="right">
   <img src="../images/posts/web-hack/css.gif" alt="flexbox justify">
   <figcaption>A physical representation of CSS.</figcaption>
 </figure>

 Remember table-based layouts?
-By 1998, this was our fancy solution (read:hack) to website presentation! *Why would we lay out a web-page document, with headers and navigation and content elements, as a table?* Because it's all we had.
+By 1998, this was our fancy solution (read: hack) to website presentation! *Why would we lay out a web-page document, with headers and navigation and content elements, as a table?* Because it's all we had.
 You could create nested layouts and it was great and everyone complained and nothing has changed.

 But because this didn't make any semantic sense, we did the next best thing: *floated layouts*.
 Which were also a mess.